Top 15 Best Darts Players Of All Time

 spot_img

-Darts has seen a deserved boom Since Luke Littler swept the nation with his debut at the PDC World Darts Championship.
+Darts has seen a deserved boom Since Luke Littler swept the nation with his debut at the PDC World Darts Championship, before winning it a year later.
 The teenage sensation has been nothing short of a revelation, which got us thinking.
 Who are the best darts players of all time and is Littler among them?

-While the ‘Littler Effect’ is still developing, he is not quite at the level to compete with the greatest darts players of all time.
 His competitive rivalry with world number one Luke Humphries has brought in record eyes to the sport.
 11.9 million people watched their clash in the final, a sky-high darts record.
-Many darts predictions are forecasting yet another meeting between the two Lukes on the grandest stage of them all in 2025.
+Many darts predictions are forecasting yet another meeting between the two Lukes on the grandest stage of them all in 2026.

 However, there were plenty before them and some compatriots have contributed even more to darts.
 We have seen incredible talent, captivating rivalries, and one particular era of dominance since the late 1970s.
 But who of them all was the best darts player of all time?